Nikaoto/love2d-gameloop/readme.md

 | avg  | 6.64603 | 6.63504             | 6.63576            | 6.64137                |
 | diff | 0       | 0.01099             | 0.01026            | 0.00466                |

-When we don't have vsync the `novsync & dimpdynthrot` method works best and is what's implemented in `src/engine/runtime.lua`.
+When we don't have vsync the `novsync & simpdynthrot` method works best and is what's implemented in `src/engine/runtime.lua`.
 The same method works when vsync is on, the throttling simply won't happen since the desired fps is not being exceeded.